mhossen2022/azure-synapse-labs/steps/01_Data-ingestion-and-Transformation-on-using-Synapse-pipelines-and-dataflows/documentation.md

 # Data ingestion and transformation using Synapse pipelines and data flows
 ## Description:
-This lab gives you the option to implement and execute integration Pipeline by typical data integration scenario where data flows in different stages.
+This lab gives you the option to implement and execute integration Pipeline by typical data integration scenarios, where data flows in different stages.
 At first extracts  source data exists in the form of CSV files from the raw landing zone then  loads into a staging lake database (adworks), After that data will be transformed into a target database (adworkstarget) with the help of pipelines.

 ## Prerequisites: